sol1/icingaweb2-module-netbox/README.md

 eg: `http://netbox.example.com/api`

+_This is not a required field on import source as the Module Global Config contains defaults for this value, this is only needed if you want to override the default Netbox url for this import source only_

 #### API Token
 Netbox api token

+_This is not a required field on import source as the Module Global Config contains defaults for this value, this is only needed if you want to override the default Netbox url for this import source only_

 #### Proxy
 Proxy server ip, hostname, port combo in the format `proxy.example.com:1234`